PSNI Chief Warns of Dissident Republican Threat After Lurgan Bomb Attempt

 Why It Matters

-The Lurgan attack is a reminder that, despite the remarkable progress of the peace process, a small number of individuals remain committed to violence.
-For the communities of Lurgan and the wider Mid Ulster area, such incidents cause fear and disruption.
-The PSNI's ability to respond effectively and maintain public confidence is central to the ongoing stability of Northern Ireland.
+The Lurgan attack is a sobering reminder that, despite the remarkable progress of the peace process, a small number of individuals remain committed to violence.
+For the communities of Lurgan and the wider Mid Ulster area, such incidents cause genuine fear and disruption β and the use of an unwitting civilian as an unwilling participant in a bomb attack represents a particularly callous disregard for human life.
+The delivery driver's courage in alerting police almost certainly prevented casualties.

 What's Next